jitsi/jitsi-videobridge/doc/allocation.md

 #### 3.1 Initialize potential layers
 The first step is to initialize a list of layers to consider for each endpoint.
-It starts with the list of all layers for the endpoint, and prunes which should not be considered:
+It starts with the list of all layers for the endpoint, and prunes ones which should not be considered:

 A) The ones with resolution and frame rate higher than the constraints